que-es-un-array-dinamico

 What are and how to use dynamic lists or arrays

-That is, we have the same operations that we would have in a fixed-size array.
+That is, we have the same operations we would have in a fixed-size array.
 But they incorporate the additional functionality of,

 • Adding elements